wp-plugins/mendeleyplugin/readme.txt

 == Change log ==

+= 0.8.7 (29.01.2014)
+* refactoring of filtering code to deal with minor problems

 = 0.8.6 (29.01.2014)
 * corrected name of "My Publications" widget
 * again set maximum number of documents (to 10000) since omitting this value sometimes defaults to 10 ...